kolesoffac/vulcanize-polymer-module/README.md

 # vulcanize-polymer-module
-Vulcanize sub components of polymer-modules for non-polymer project.
+Vulcanize sub components of polymer-modules for non-polymer project ([See](https://habrahabr.ru/post/333660/)).